 DISCOVER THE SHOULDICE DIFFERENCE.
 More than 98% of our cases are performed with our natural tissue technique...without the use of mesh.

-Mesh should never be used because it’s easier, faster, cheaper or due to lack of familiarity with, or expertise in, the use of natural-tissue techniques!
+Mesh should never be used because it’s easier, faster, cheaper, or due to a lack of familiarity with, or expertise in, the use of natural-tissue techniques!

 The most common types of hernias develop within the abdominal wall which runs from the rib cage down to the groin.
 It is the strong wall of muscle and tissue that holds your organs (such as your stomach and intestines) inside the abdomen.

 When tissues or organs bulge through a weakness in your abdominal wall, it is called a “hernia”.
 A hernia repair is simply reducing the content of the hernia sac (returning the protruding organs back into the abdominal cavity) and repairing the weakness in the abdominal wall.

 There are many types of abdominal wall hernias and they are usually classified based on their anatomical location.
 The most common hernias are fully explained, and graphically detailed, in the videos below, and can be classified as follows:

 The groin is the area just above the skin crease, where the upper leg meets the abdomen and up to a line from hip bone to hip bone.
 The lower area of the groin is the weakest part of the abdominal wall, and is the area where hernias most often develop.

 Inguinal hernias appear in the groin or scrotum and are subdivided into direct (directly through the abdominal wall) and indirect (down the inguinal canal); and

 Femoral hernias appear in the lower part of the groin or upper thigh.

 Ventral Hernias appear in the abdominal wall (usually above the groin area) and can occur through a previous operation’s incision site (incisional), around the navel (umbilical), above the navel (epigastric), or at any other weak muscle site (primary abdominal).